Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Limitations and Further Work

 \section{Limitations and Further Work}

 Our results demonstrate that BDEC has outstanding performance, combining the advantages of both BDLS and ALPS.
 However, there are limitations and space for further discussion: \begin{itemize} \item Applications on practical settings: the experiment settings we use are artificial and have few numbers of modes.
-Distributions in real-world problems may have higher dimensions, larger scale, and more modes. \item Computational cost: we use exploration component to decide whether a mode is new and Gaussian approximation to propose locations around new modes.
-Both of them requires information about the second-order derivatives (see Eq.\ref{assumptionG} and Eq.\ref{eq:distance}), which lead to high computational costs. \item Notice that the exponential convergence rate in Theorem~\ref{Theorem4} and Corollary~\ref{corollary4} is $\kappa_1 = 2\tau_1 + 2c\tau_2$.
+Distributions in real-world problems may have higher dimensions, larger scale, and more modes. \item Computational cost: second-order derivatives were applied to decide whether a mode is new \eqref{eq:distance}, and also applied in Gaussian approximation \eqref{eq:defproposal}.
+Besides, Kernel density estimation (KDE) is used during the birth-death process, but KDE is afflicted by the curse of dimensionality.
+This is a common problem across interacting particle systems, including SVGD \cite{liu2016stein} and Ensemble MCMC \cite{lindsey2022ensemble}. \item Notice that the exponential convergence rate in Theorem~\ref{Theorem_main} is $2(1 - \delta) + 2c\tau_2$.
 This highlights the effort of BD and EC, but ignores the contribution of Langevin sampling.
 There might be sharper analysis that takes ULA into consideration.
-Meanwhile, we notice that the convergence speed be astounding fast if $\tau_1, \tau_2 \to \infty$.
+Also notice that the convergence speed can be astoundingly fast if $\tau_1, \tau_2 \to \infty$.
 However, in practice, there is no specific algorithm corresponds to this limiting situation.
 There is hope for deriving new sampling methods. \end{itemize} If we omit the technical details, the idea we present is simply \textit{look before you leap}. `Look' refers to letting $Y$ explore the unknown space and collect useful information as much as possible. `Leap' refers to $X$ sampling the target distribution after having abundant information.
 Under this framework, we are actually proposing a toolbox for sampling multimodal distributions.
 It is free to substitute the Langevin Dynamics by other well-known Markov Chain Monte Carlo approaches.
 We can replace the Metropolis-Hastings step for the first few steps by directly inserting new modes for the sake of simplicity.
 Also, we can apply the exploration component for multiple times instead of just one before $X$ starts to move.
 In all, we are looking for variations of BDEC and their applications on wider range of problems.